• Blog

 By replacing some traditional PD with online courses, you can free up precious time for teachers while reducing training costs for the district.
 The added flexibility not only gives teachers more agency but also allows them to be fully present because they get to choose when and where to watch.

-• Create Playlists by compiling your existing content, creating new videos (like webinars, lectures, or slideshows), or gathering videos from the internet.
+• Create playlists by compiling your existing content, creating new videos (like webinars, lectures, or slideshows), or gathering videos from the internet.

 • Add interactive assessments, reflection points, and discussion forums to any video.